 You are here

-Medication Administration Guidelines for Students Attending Bloomington Public SchoolsIt is not the responsibility of the school or its employees to prescribe drugs, medications or home remedies.
+Medication Administration Guidelines for Students Attending Bloomington Public SchoolsIt is the responsibility of the guardian and health care provider to prescribe drugs, medications or home remedies.
 Medications should be administered at home under the supervision of the parent or guardian when possible.
 However, some students require administration of medications during the regular school day.
 In those situations, the following procedure will be followed.

 Parent or Guardian Needs to Bring the Medication to SchoolIf the parent or guardian is unable to bring the medication to school, they should contact the health associate at the school prior to sending the medication and also note the quantity of the medication being sent.

 Health Care Provider Order for Medication or Medical Treatment and Parent or Guardian AuthorizationBefore medication (including over-the-counter, herbal or food supplements) will be dispensed by school staff, the school health office must receive authorization from the student’s licensed health care provider and from the parent or guardian.

 We can also accept original or faxed copies of a prescriber’s order on their order forms or letterhead.
 Parental permission may be added to the prescriber’s form.
 Authorization must include:

 - The time of day it is to be taken

 - Duration of time it is to be taken

 The Health Care Provider Order for Medication or Medical Treatment and Parent or Guardian Authorization Form is also available from the school health office.
 For those students that have specified health concerns, the medication authorization can also be completed on an Emergency Care Plan.

 Medication Authorizations are required at the start of each school year and automatically expire at the end of that school year.
 Students are allowed to carry their inhalers and Epi Pens with health care provider and parent or guardian authorization.